jtaw5649/omarchy-cmd-screenshot/README.md

 ## Why

 Hyprland renders HDR outputs in a linear scRGB framebuffer.
 The original script used `wayfreeze` to paint that framebuffer back to the screen, which made the entire display grey and the selection rectangle black.
-We now:

-1. Temporarily force all monitors to 8-bit mode before freezing.
-2. Use `wayfreeze --hide-cursor` so the screen locks immediately when the shortcut is pressed.
-3. Restore each monitor's original bit-depth after the selection ends.
-4. Capture the actual region with `gpu-screen-recorder` (still tonemapped for the saved image) and pass it to Satty or the clipboard.
+This helper freezes the scene with `hyprpicker`, lets you choose a window or region via `slurp`, and then saves exactly that area with `grim`.
+The resulting PNG can be edited in Satty or copied directly to the clipboard while preserving the compositor’s tonemapping.

 ## Files

-- `omarchy-cmd-screenshot.sh` – the updated screenshot script.
+- `omarchy-cmd-screenshot.sh` – the screenshot helper.
 - `install.sh` – convenience script to back up your current binary and install this version.

 ## Dependencies

 Make sure these tools are available (Arch package names shown):

-- `gpu-screen-recorder`
+- `hyprpicker`
-- `wayfreeze`
+- `grim`
-- `imv`
+- `slurp`
 - `hyprctl` (from Hyprland)
 - `jq`
 - `satty`
+- `wl-clipboard`

 The install script preserves the previous copy at `omarchy-cmd-screenshot.backup-$(date …)` so you can roll back easily.